Should I Apologize To My Ex? 13 Factors To Consider

 3. Is this just an excuse to talk to them?

-My colleague, Sarah, recently confided in me, “Should I apologize to my ex after no contact?
+My colleague, Sarah, recently confided in me, “Should I reach out to my ex after no contact?
 The relationship I was in after breaking up with him just ended.
-I couldn’t talk to my ex while I was dating but now that I am single, I feel like saying sorry to my ex for being needy.”
+It wasn’t right talking to an ex while I was dating but now that I am single, I feel like saying sorry to my ex for acting needy.”

 The breakup has just triggered old trauma in her.
 She just needs to fill the void on an immediate basis.
 She also wants to jeopardize her ex’s current relationship.
 Can you relate to her?
-If you can, don’t go forward with the apology.
+If you can, don’t go forward with that apology text to your boyfriend.
 Apologizing after a breakup will not accomplish anything for you.

 Are you apologizing to an ex to get back together with them?